Overview and treatment options for vertebral fractures

 For people over the age of 45, the most common cause of vertebral fracture is arthritis of the spine.
 Arthritis of the spine is a natural aging development that causes the bones (vertebrae) of the spine to weaken.
 As time goes on, the vertebrae become compressed under weight gain and repetitive motion, causing an increased amount of pressure on the vertebrae of the spine.
 As arthritis weakens the vertebrae and the body compresses the vertebrae, a vertebral fracture might occur.

 Symptoms of vertebral fractures

-Each person experiences pain and symptoms differently, depending on the severity of the condition and the individual’s medical history.
+Each person experiences symptoms differently, depending on the severity of the condition and the individual’s medical history.
 The most commonly experienced symptoms associated with vertebral fractures include: